Palace of Beaulieu: Earls of Sussex and Buckingham

+New Hall in the 18th century

 Benjamin Hoare acquired the property in 1713, but it was in a poor state when purchased in 1737 by John Olmius, elevated to the peerage as Baron Waltham in 1762, who demolished and rebuilt much of the former palace.
 The north wing was left largely untouched and forms the present house.
 John was succeeded in 1762 by his son Drigue who died childless in 1787, aged 40, when New Hall devolved on his sister, the Honourable Elizabeth.
 However, she died the same year and her husband John Luttrell, later the Earl of Carhampton, took on the Olmius name; but, already owning the Carhampton estate including Painshill, he sold New Hall in 1798.

 The purchasers in 1798 were the English nuns of the Order of the Holy Sepulchre, who opened a Catholic school there the following year.
 New Hall School remains a school to this day.
 The Royal Arms of Henry VIII are in the school chapel.
 In 2006 a book, New Hall and its School, was published by Tony Tuckwell.

 The Beaulieu name is now remembered in the name of the nearby housing estate, Beaulieu Park, Boreham.

 In February 2009, Channel 4's Time Team visited and excavated the grounds of the former palace.
 The special programme was broadcast on 13 April 2009.
 In the excavations, the team uncovered the chapel, west wing and the gatehouse.